fire1ce/3os.org/docs/guides/markdown-cheatsheet/code-blocks.md

 ---
-description: This Markdown cheat sheet provides a quick overview of all the Markdown syntax elements for MkDocs and Material Theme for MkDocs.
-Includes Code Blocks, Code Blocks with Syntax Highlighting, Code Blocks with titles, Code Blocks with numbers.
+description: This Markdown cheat sheet provides a quick overview of all the Markdown syntax elements for Code Blocks, Code Blocks with Syntax Highlighting, Code Blocks with titles, Code Blocks with numbers.
 tags: [markdown-cheatsheet, mkdocs, code-blocks]
 ---